March 28, 2024

 Sonchus arvensis

-Sonchus arvensis, the field milk thistle, field sowthistle, perennial sow-thistle, corn sow thistle, dindle, gutweed, swine thistle, or tree sow thistle, is a species of flowering plant in the family Asteraceae, native to Eurasia, where it is widespread across most of the continent.
-It has also become naturalized in many other regions, and is considered an invasive noxious weed in some places, such as North America, New Zealand, and Australia.
-Sonchus arvensis often occurs in annual crop fields and may cause substantial yield losses.
+Sonchus arvensis, commonly known as field milk thistle, field sowthistle, perennial sow‑thistle, corn sow thistle, dindle, gutweed, swine thistle, or tree sow thistle, is a flowering plant in the family Asteraceae, native to Eurasia, where it is widespread across much of the continent.
+The species has also become naturalized in many other regions and is considered an invasive noxious weed in some areas, including North America, New Zealand, and Australia.
+Sonchus arvensis frequently occurs in annual crop fields and may cause substantial yield losses.
+The plant reproduces both sexually via wind‑dispersed achenes and vegetatively through an extensive creeping rhizome system, which contributes significantly to its persistence and invasiveness.
+It exhibits high competitive ability due to rapid early growth, efficient resource uptake, and allelopathic potential, which can suppress the germination and growth of neighbouring species.

 March 11, 2024